-In case server configured as pure master and routes requests to agents it is important to handle requests without delays and do not allow net-thread to sleep or cut out from CPU.
-Here is busy loop to do that.
-After incoming request, network thread use CPU poll for
+In case server is configured as a pure master and just routes requests to agents it is important to handle requests without delays and to not allow the network thread to sleep.
+There is a busy loop for that.
+After and incoming request the network thread uses CPU poll for

 10 * net_wait_tm milliseconds if

-net_wait_tm is positive number or polls only with CPU in case
+net_wait_tm is a positive number or polls only with CPU in case

-net_wait_tm = -1 - this way poller set timeout to actual agent's timeouts on system polling call.
+net_wait_tm = -1 - this way the poller sets timeout to actual agent's timeouts on system polling call.

 WARNING: CPU busy loop actually loads CPU core, so setting this value to any non-default will cause noticeable CPU usage even with idle server.

 Defines how many clients are accepted on each iteration of the network loop.
 Default is 0 (unlimited), which should be fine for most users.
 This is a fine-tuning option to control the throughput of the network loop in high load scenarios.

 Defines how many requests are processed on each iteration of the network loop.
 Default is 0 (unlimited), which should be fine for most users.
 This is a fine tuning option to control the throughput of the network loop in high load scenarios.

 This setting lets you specify the network address of the node.
-By default it set to replication listen address.
+By default it is set to replication listen address.
 That is correct in most cases, however there are situations where you have to specify it manually: